 Sell on Amazon, but also focus on differentiating your store to attract customers off Amazon.
 The key is to offer customers something they can’t get via Amazon, such as:

 - In-depth content like ebooks, training courses, certifications, etc.

-- Customized products (for example: letting the customer monogram their name, customize colors, upload a photo, etc.).
+- Customized products (for example: letting the customer monogram their name, customize colors, upload photos, etc.).

-- Better customer service, such as live chat support from industry/product experts.
+- Better customer service, like live chat support from industry/product experts.

-- Loss-leaders – if you’re really good at upselling and crossselling, you can offer a product a very low price, knowing you’ll make your profit on the back-end.
+- Loss-leaders – if you’re good at upselling and cross-selling, you can offer a product at a meager price, knowing you’ll make your profit on the back end.

-Slowly but surely the winds have shifted direction: consumers and governments are becoming increasingly aware of cyber security and privacy issues.
-GDPR (and the $57 million fine Google was slapped with) is just one example of this trend.
+Slowly but surely, the winds have shifted direction: consumers and governments are becoming increasingly aware of cyber security and privacy issues.
+GDPR (and the $57 million OK Google was slapped with) is just one example of this trend.
 It’s a trend that businesses can’t afford to ignore: 66% of customers are willing to walk away from a company if their private data is disclosed or breached.